-The elements present in biomolecules and the different monomers and

-- 1 polymers - About the link between structure and function of biomolecules at a chemical - 2 level within a biological context To provide adequate knowledge on the physical and chemical properties of - 3 the biomolecules
+- The elements present in biomolecules and the different monomers and polymers - About the link between structure and function of biomolecules at a chemical level within a biological context - the physical and chemical properties of the biomolecules

-CO Numbers CO Statement Knowledge Level CO1 Explain the chemical properties of water and how they influence biomolecular and cellular function.
-K1, k2 CO2 Describe the structure and conformational freedom of biomolecules, viz., proteins, DNA/RNA, carbohydrates and key metabolites/co-factors K1,k2 CO3 Understand the structural principles that govern reactivity/physical properties of molecules K2 CO4 Understand and demonstrate how the structure of biomolecules determines their chemical properties and reactivity K1,k2,k3 CO5 Develop chemical reasoning, thinking, and are able to apply chemical rules and logics to biological problems. k3
+CO Number CO Statement Knowledge Level CO1 Explain the chemical properties of water and how they influence biomolecular and cellular function K1, K2 CO2 Describe the structure and conformational freedom of biomolecules.
+K1, K2 CO3 Understand the structural principles that govern reactivity/physical properties of molecules.
+K2 CO4 Understand and demonstrate the structure of biomolecules determines their properties and reactivity.
+K1, K2,K3 CO5 Develop chemical reasoning, thinking, and are able to apply chemical rules and logics to biological problems. КЗ